 The Catmull-Rom spline was designed with the cubic Hermite spline in mind.

 So by examining the cubic Hermite, we could extract

 the essence of the Catmull-Rom algorithm and apply it directly to something more suitable for

 A small confession: we could extract the essence of the Catmull-Rom without

 examining the cubic Hermite, but I thought it's a good opportunity to take a slightly

-better look at the granddaddy of so many modern curves/splines (though not the Bezier
+better look at the granddaddy of so many modern curves/splines (though not Bezier

-In the following section, the article I reference is [ this article ].
+Following section, the article I reference is Wikipedia [ Cubic Hermite spline ].

 cubic Hermite vs cubic Bezier